Hotels near Heritage Middle School

 Are there extended-stay hotels near Heritage Middle School?

-Yes — several extended-stay hotels are available near Heritage Middle School.
-Towneplace Suites by Marriott Prescott Valley (22.57 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Prescott (24.44 mi) offers a full kitchen and on-site laundry.
+Yes — Towneplace Suites by Marriott Prescott Valley (22.57 mi, from $179/night) and Residence Inn by Marriott Prescott (24.44 mi, from $186/night) are all extended-stay properties near Heritage Middle School, with full kitchens and on-site laundry.

 Which hotels near Heritage Middle School offer free breakfast?